 Who do we work with?

 We work with local health providers, national and regional health organisations such as NHS England, NHS Digital and Public Health England, Clinical Commissioning Groups, district and boroughs, schools, voluntary organisations, emergency services and Healthwatch Surrey to make sure that all Surrey residents are well informed and aware of the support available.

 The Public Health Team produce needs assessments which provide expert advice and intelligence for health and well-being commissioners to make effective decisions on how they spend health services funding.
 We contribute to, alongside council colleagues, the Joint Strategic Needs Assessment, which identifies the current and future health and social care needs of Surrey's population and analyses whether needs are being met locally.

 If you want to know more about how we handle data at Surrey County Council please read see our Access to Information pages.

 Our privacy notice tells you what to expect when we, as the council, process information, especially your personal information.
 Your privacy is important to us and we are therefore committed to handling your personal data in accordance with the provisions of the Data Protection Act 1998.
 Please see our Public Health privacy notice for more details.

 A partnership between NHS, public health, social care, local authorities and service users.

 Find out more about the Surrey Health and Wellbeing board on our Healthy Surrey website.

 Files available to download

-The Public Health Team Service Plan sets out the overarching purpose of the Surrey Public Health team along with longer term and Delivery Unit objectives.
+The service plan sets out the purpose of the Surrey Public Health team, longer term ambitions and detailed objectives across the team